 There are various mountain ranges found within the municipality with the Blouberg Mountain being the biggest mountain.
 The other mountains are the Makgabeng which was declared the national heritage site because of its historical significant.
 The municipality is divided into three visible categories of land ownership.
 There is a portion of land owned by private individuals which consists mainly of farms that are used for agricultural purposes, land owned by traditional leaders where large communities are congested and live according to tribalism and state land.

 Large parts of the municipality consist of private farms used for agricultural purposes.

-Map 1) Map of South Africa and Limpopo Province depicting the location of Blouberg Municipality within the Limpopo Province, in particular, and the country, in general.
+Map 1) Map of the Limpopo Province depicting the location of Blouberg Municipality within the Limpopo Province